microbit-foundation/dev-docs/hardware/powersupply.md

 <!-- TODO: Update these paragraphs to detail that 270mA is TBC budget for V2 -->

 When powered from USB, the KL26 <span class="v1">v1</span> interface chip's on-board regulator is used to provide 3.3V to the rest of the board.
-The latest revision <span class="v2">V2</span> has a seperate regulator on the board.
+The latest revision <span class="v2">V2</span> has a separate regulator on the board.

 The [KL26 data sheet](http://www.nxp.com/docs/pcn_attachments/16440_KL26P64M48SF5_Rev.4.pdf)<span class="v1">v1</span>
 section 3.8.2, Table 30.
 "USB VREG electrical specifications" indicates the maximum